 This is the most tricky style.
 You may think it is hard to write in Fraktur style when you look at how LaTeX\LaTeX’s default typeface renders it.
 Actually, it indeed is, but it is not intended for you to handwrite.
 I recommend write them as shown here (ignore the final line because we do not need them):

-written fraktur
+Written fraktur

 They look very distinguishable.